Seb-Dion/harmonia/README.md

 - **Write Reviews**: Share your thoughts on albums with the community.
 - **Explore**: Discover new music through trending albums and user recommendations.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.

 ## Contact

-For questions or feedback, please contact [your email].
+For questions or feedback, please contact [swd7104@gmail.com].